Wayzware/UnlockAllTilesMod/README.md

 * optimus-code for their [template mod repo](https://github.com/optimus-code/Cities2Modding/tree/main)
 * [slyh](https://github.com/slyh) for their installation instructions
 * The Cities Skylines II modding discord in general

+(This mod is largely untested and I take absolutely no responsibility if it somehow ends up breaking your saves)